Frequently Asked Questions

 Absolutely!
 You are encouraged to read to your preferred age group.
-However, you may need to adapt your presentation for other grade ranges.
+However, you will need to adapt your presentation for other grade ranges.
 Those who read to young audiences are encouraged to lead discussions based on the pictures as opposed to reading everything word-for-word.
 Making visits engaging and interactive is encouraged for all grade levels and becomes increasingly important the younger the students - their attention span may not last the entire book.

 Any suggestions on how I should read the book to students?

 To help in your preparation for reading the book out loud, we've put together some helpful reading tips.
 Enjoy!